Story by: Kim Huston on September 3, 2021

-Many people think of migraine as a condition that affects adults.However, migraine headaches can start at any age, affecting children as young as infants and toddlers.
-There are many differences between how migraines present in children and adults.
+Migraine headaches can start at any age, affecting babies and toddlers.
+There are many differences in symptoms children and adults.
 What can parents do to spot a migraine and get your child relief?

 There are many differences between how children and adults experience a migraine with or without aura.
 Aura is usually visual disturbances such as flashing lights, but can also be sensory, motor or verbal disturbances.
 Some of the most notable migraine differences in children include:

 It’s crucial to talk to your pediatrician about migraine symptoms your child may experience as soon as you recognize them.
 Getting referred to a pediatric migraine specialist can help your child get a migraine diagnosis, which can help him or her find relief from pain.
 Episodic headaches can morph into chronic, daily headaches if left untreated.
 The diagnosis of a migraine headache is based on your child’s health history.
 Blood tests and brain scans do not help to diagnose a migraine.
-Often, parents are diagnosed with migraine after their child’s diagnosis; a parent may have dismissed his or her own “sinus headaches,” when the parent was really dealing with migraines.
+Often, parents are diagnosed with migraine after their child’s diagnosis; a parent may have dismissed his or her own “sinus headaches,” when the parent was really dealing with migraine.

 Your health care provider team may order additional tests for your child if there are features of the headache that raise concerns for a different type of headache.